Latest Lyme treatments

 |LYME DISEASE AND MORGELLONS (2007)|

-perhaps already present borreliosis (Lyme disease) and the typical viral, protozoal and bacterial coinfections.
+perhaps already present borreliosis (Lyme disease) and other bacteria.
+Sometimes with typical viral, protozoal and bacterial

 Which are caused from Anaplasma, Babesia (intracellular in red blood cells, anaemia, red pin prick dots on skin, dark urine), Bartonella (intracellular in granulozytes), Chlamydia, Rickettsia (meningo/encephalitis) Mycoplasma (respiratory, nerves, organs), and with the later rise of opportunistic infections (Candida, Epstein-Barr virus, cytomegalovirus, etc.).

 Lyme disease which is caused by the spirochetal bacteria Borrelia burgdorferi s.s. (sensu lato), is not only transmitted by ticks, but also by other vectors, such as worms (nematodes), lice, bed bugs, mosquitoes, fleas, termites (symbiont: Borrelia recurrentis) and many other kinds of insect and arthropod vectors.
 These vectors can live in symbiosis with spirochetes and now, perhaps, with this unknown fungus-like organism (protozoan?) called Morgellons.

 In any case, spirochetes are very extraordinary and higher developed bacteria.
 They are highly transformable (pleomorphic) and are found everywhere in nature.
 They particularly inhabit mud, dirt, soil and puddles, where they can settle in vectors mentioned above, living inside them in endosymbiosis or as ectosymbiont.